This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Once the rice cools completely, transfer it to an airtight container.
 Store it for up to 3 days.

 - Once the stock is absorbed, add butter and Parmesan, stirring through until combined.
-For a creamier risotto, you can also add a bit of heavy cream.
+For a creamier risotto, add a bit of heavy cream.

-TIP: Before storing the rice in step 2, make sure to taste test it so you can be sure it’s cooked exactly how you like.
+TIP: Before storing the rice in step 2, taste test it so you can be sure it’s cooked exactly how you like.

 - If you like garlic, you can saute a bit of fresh garlic before the rice, or add a pinch of garlic powder to the dish.